Parvinatator

-Parvinatator, from Latin, “parvus” little and “natator” swimmer, is an extinct genus of small ichthyopterygian marine reptile that lived during the Early to Middle Triassic.
+Parvinatator (lit. 'little swimmer') is an extinct genus of small ichthyopterygian marine reptile that lived during the Early to Middle Triassic.
 Its fossils have been found in British Columbia, Canada.

 Geological information

 The only known Parvinatator fossil was located in an unknown horizon from the Sulfur Mountain Formation in a talus deposit, so its exact geological age is unknown.
 Best estimates place the fossil somewhere between the Olenekian and Ladinian age around 251-235 mya.
 Other small ichthyosaurs have been found nearby including Grippia, Utatsusaurus, and Phalarodon.

 Discovery

 Parvinatator wapitiensis was discovered in the Sulfur Mountain Formation in British Columbia, Canada, by Elisabeth Nicholls and Don Brinkman in 1995.
 The only fossil recovered of this genus is a partial skull and two forefins.
 The skull has been tectonically deformed, partially dis-articulated and broken with the posterior section rotated forward into the orbit.
 The left forefin is well preserved with only minor overlapping and breakage, while the right forefin is heavily overlapped and broken.